Art in Sonoma County

 Cloverdale Arts Alliance Gallery

-The guest artist for this exhibit is Tali Marotz, Painting.
-Community Annex Artists are Will McCoy and Xalvador Andrade.
+Guest artist for this exhibit is Robert Milano, Painting.
+Community Annex Artists are: Mona Ashbough, Cindi Gonzales and Sharon Pillsbury.
 Resident artists are Laura Paine Carr, Trudi Folsom, Jane Gardner, Pamela Heck, Terry Holleman, Jason Taylor Morgan, and Jennifer Weiss.
-Jane Gardner is the featured resident.
+Trudie Folsom is the featured resident artist.

 204 N. Cloverdale Boulevard, Cloverdale